Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ## For PR reviewers

-### What to look for when reviewing a PR
+### What should I look for when reviewing a PR?

-There are many areas to consider when reviewing a PR.
-Often, you may not have the time or expertise to review every aspect of a PR in detail; try to focus on the areas that you feel you're best positioned to review or that other reviewers are less likely to review.

-Here are some of the most essential general areas to consider when reviewing PRs at Arcadia:
+In general, focus on reviewing the areas or aspects of the PR that you feel you're best positioned to review or that other reviewers are less likely to review.
+For reference, some of the most essential general areas to consider when reviewing PRs at Arcadia are listed below.
+These areas are distilled from the requirements listed in the [standards for public repos](standard-public-repos.md); refer to that document for more details.

 - **Correctness**: Does the code do what it is supposed to do?
 Are there any bugs or errors?
 - **Documentation**: Is the code well-documented?
 Are there clear instructions for how to use the code?
 - **Dependencies**: Are all dependencies listed?
 Are there any dependencies that are not necessary or that could be removed?
 - **Security**: Are there any security vulnerabilities in the code?
 Is sensitive information handled securely?
-- **Error handling**: Is the code robust in the face of errors?
-Are there any potential error conditions that need to be handled?
+- **Error handling**: Is the code sufficiently robust in the face of errors?
 - **Impact**: Are there any potential side effects of the changes that are not immediately obvious?
-Are there any potential downstream effects of the changes?

-Due to the nature of the work at Arcadia, other areas related to code quality and performance may be less important than the areas above.
-These may still be worth focusing on, but it depends on the scope and nature of the PR and the repository.
+Depending on the nature and scope of the repository, areas related to code quality may also be important to review.
+Generally, these areas are less important for analysis code or one-off scripts and more important for code that is likely to be used or developed over time and/or depended on by other users.
 These areas include:

 - **Clarity**: Is the code readable and easy to understand?
 Are variable names descriptive?
 Are comments used where necessary?
 - **Consistency**: Does the code follow the same style and conventions as the rest of the project?
 - **Performance**: Is the code efficient?
-Are there any bottlenecks or performance issues that could be improved?
+Are there any bottlenecks or performance issues that could easily be improved?
 - **Testing**: Are there tests for critical parts of the code?
 Do the tests cover a reasonable set of possible cases?
 Are there sufficiently realistic test datasets?

-### How to provide feedback
+### How should I provide feedback?

+Feedback should always take the form of comments made on the PR itself on GitHub.
+Comments should usually be on specific lines of code or blocks of code, rather than general comments about the PR as a whole.
+Rarely, it may be necessary to provide general feedback about the PR as a whole (for example, about a feature that may be missing or a naming convention that is used in many places), but this should be done sparingly.

+### How should I phrase my feedback?

 Feedback should always focus on the code itself and not on the author.
 Avoid using language that is accusatory, judgmental, or personal.
 Instead, use language that is objective, specific, and constructive.

 Here are some examples:

-- Instead of saying "you should have done X" or even "this code should do X", say "I feel that this code would be clearer if it did X".
+- Avoid saying "you should have done X" or "this code should do X"; instead, say "I feel that this code would be clearer if it did X".
-- Instead of saying "you made a mistake here" or "there is a mistake here", say "It looks to me like this may be a mistake because of X".
+- Avoid saying "you made a mistake here" or "there is a mistake here"; instead, say "It looks to me like there may be a mistake here because of X".
-- Instead of saying "this is confusing", say "This may be confusing because of X. It would be clearer if it were done Y."
+- Avoid saying "this is confusing"; instead, say "This may be confusing because of X. It would be clearer if it were Y."

-### When not to comment

-When deciding whether to comment on a particular block of code or a particular issue, consider whether your comment is

-### The "nit" prefix
+### How should I prioritize my feedback?

+Before making a comment, first think carefully about whether the comment warrants the author's attention.
+In particular, think about whether your comment is likely to improve the code in a meaningful way _for other developers_ or whether it is instead more a reflection of personal preference.
+For example, comments about variable names are often subjective (as long as the name is descriptive), but comments about _inconsistent_ variable names are usually worth making, as they are likely to make the code hard to understand for others.

+#### What is a "nit"?

-For comments that you feel are worth making but that are so minor or subjective that the author may choose to accept or reject your suggestion at their discretion, the prefix "nit" (short for "nitpick") is often used.
+For comments that you feel are worth making but that you wish to indicate are either minor or may be subjective, the prefix "nit" (short for "nitpick") is often used.
 For example, "Nit: capitalize this figure label" or "Nit: use `dataframe.empty()` instead of `len(dataframe) == 0`".
+Usually, it is understood that the author may choose to accept or reject such comments at their discretion, without further discussion.

+### When should I approve a PR?

+You'll likely notice at least a few important issues during your initial review that must be addressed before the PR can be merged (note that these could be "minor but major," like typos in variable names).
+In these cases, you should submit your initial review with a "changes requested" status.
+Once the author has adequately addressed your feedback, you'll need to re-review the PR and submit a second, approving review.
+Usually, this step is a formality and does not involve additional comments or changes.

+If, on the other hand, your initial review does not surface any critical issues, then it is acceptable to skip the re-review process and submit your initial review as an approval (sometimes called "approving with comments").
+In this case, there is usually an implicit understanding that any comments in your review are minor enough that the author can address them at their descretion.

 ## [For authors] Additional tips